• Skip to primary navigation

 multicoloured volcano

 Another spin on a classic volcano science experiment is an ice volcano.
-Perfect to bring outside on a hot summer day!
+These are perfect for bringing outside on a hot summer day!

-Let us know if you have any ideas for explosive experiments we can try!
+Let us know if you have any ideas for more explosive experiments, we can try!

-Don’t forget we’ve got 100s more fun, exciting and FREE science experiments for kids for you to try too, so if you don’t fancy any of these do take a look around and hopefully one of our other experiments will be what you’re looking for.
+Don’t forget I have 100s more fun, exciting and FREE science experiments for kids to try too, so if you don’t fancy any of these, do take a look around, and hopefully, one of my other experiments will be what you’re looking for.

 Safety Notice